mitre-cyber-academy/ctf-scoreboard-archive/README.md

 ### What is this?

 This repository is for the scoreboard used to run MITRE capture the flag competitions.
+For the registratration app see [this repository](https://github.com/mitre-cyber-academy/registration-app).

 ### How to Run Locally